opp100/bmw-scriptable-widgets/README.en-us.md

 ## What's this about?
 This project is a pure Node JS widget which can be used on [Scriptable](https://scriptable.app).

-The main purpose is the load data from My BMW API and get related information, then display it into the desktop of iOS ( > 13) devices.
+The main purpose of this project is the load vehicle related information from, then display them into the desktop of iOS ( > 13) devices.

 其他语言版本: [中文](README.md).